 Program Outcomes and Objectives

-At the undergraduate level, the department offers a four-year engineering curriculum leading to a B.S. in Biomedical Engineering.
+At the undergraduate level, the department offers a four-year engineering curriculum leading to a Bachelor of Science (B.S.) in Biomedical Engineering.

 Our graduates will attain the following program outcomes by the time of their graduation: